 - Leaves an employer and wants to simplify retirement accounts

-- Has multiple old 401(k) plans and wants more coordination
+- Has multiple old 401(k) plans and wants better coordination

-- Wants different investment options or improved flexibility
+- Wants different investment options or more flexibility

-- Leaving the money in the former employer’s plan (if allowed)
+- Leaving the money in the former employer’s plan, if the plan allows it

 - Rolling the account into a new employer’s 401(k) plan